Irriva/Sparkles/README.md

 # Sparkle Generator

-A simple silly for fun React project that lets you generate sparkles on the screen with a click.
-Designed for fun and experimentation, using Tailwind CSS for styling and deployed with Vercel.
+A silly little React project that lets you sprinkle sparkles all over your screen.
+Built just for fun, using Tailwind CSS and good vibes.

 ---